MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 Ideal solution (though requires more disk space [**Again, not neccessary in version 2.1.2 onwards]**):
 - create postage stamps for ALL objects (no target list used)
 - then carry out the fits for your target list
-This way ALL objects can be ‘contributing’ objects.
+This way ALL objects can be primary objects.
 As this is how I always ran my codes, I have only just noticed this when I ran it a different way for a very large survey.
 **(Fixed in galapagos-2.1.2 onwards)**